 So what do I do?

-I operate (usually speaking but sometimes sending data to other amateurs) from home, mostly using frequencies for long distance contacts.
+I operate (usually speaking but sometimes sending data to other amateurs) from home, mostly using frequencies for long

+distance contacts.
 The geography of where we live is not conducive to working short distances.
-For that I go out portable, up a hill, and
+For that I go out portable, up

-frequently take part in friendly contests.
+a hill, and frequently take part in friendly contests.
 For these contests I often use antennas that I have built myself.
-I am the Contest
+I am a

-Manager for the British Young Ladies Amateur Radio Association - a real privilege and a great group of people to be involved
+member of the British Young Ladies Amateur Radio Association - a great group of people to be involved with.

-with.
 There are many organised ways of making contacts and gaining awards.
-Some of my favourites are Summits On The Air
+Some of my favourites are Summits On The Air (my

-(my husband is a member of the management for this scheme and is a very active mountain operator), World Wide Flora and
+husband is on the management team for this scheme and is a very active mountain operator), World Wide Flora and Fauna

-Fauna where people operate from nature reserves and national parks all over the world and Worked All Britain which
+where people operate from nature reserves and national parks all over the world and Worked All Britain which encourages

-encourages contacts to be made in Great Britain, Northern Ireland and the Channel Islands.
+contacts to be made in Great Britain, Northern Ireland and the Channel Islands.
 I enjoy going out portable as an activator for

 Who knows what I’ll get up to next, but it’s such an amazing hobby there is always something new to learn and try out!